Thomas Martin Thompson

 Thomas Martin Thompson (March 20, 1955 – July 14, 1998) was an American man who was executed in 1998 by the state of California for the 1981 killing of Ginger Fleischli.
 His execution was controversial; some believe him to have been innocent of the charges, while others thought Thompson's guilt was clear.

 Early life

 Thompson was born on March 20, 1955, in Chicago, Illinois.
 His parents divorced when he was five and he moved with his mother and sister to New York.
 The family later moved to Orange County, California.
 Thompson attended Villa Park High School but moved back to Chicago to be with his father in his senior year.
 He joined the army and received letters of commendation.
 He was later given an honorable discharge.
 He returned to California and went to California State University, Fullerton and Santa Ana College on the GI bill and became a photographer.

-Two former girlfriends of Thompson testified to his kindness and other good qualities and stated that Thompson had never been abusive or violent towards them.
-Thompson had also not previously been in trouble with the law.

 Murder

 On September 11, 1981, Thompson and Ginger Fleischli, joined by Thompson's roommate, David Leitch, and Afshin Kashani, spent an evening in Laguna Beach, California visiting bars and smoking marijuana.
 Fleischli was subsequently reported missing, and three days later the authorities found Fleischli's body buried in a field 10 miles from Thompson's apartment.
 The corpse had been wrapped in rope along with a sleeping bag and blanket, both taken from Thompson's apartment.
 Fleischli had been stabbed multiple times in the head, and her body and clothing showed signs of sexual assault.
 Fleischli's blood was later found on a carpet in Thompson's apartment, approximately six feet from his bed.

 Both Thompson and Leitch were arrested several days after the murder.
 Fleischli was Leitch's former girlfriend.
 According to Thompson's account, he had consensual sex with Fleischli before he passed out.
 He said he woke up in the morning and Fleischli was gone, but her blood was on the carpet near his bed.
 Both men were convicted of the murder in separate trials.
 The prosecution however accused Thompson of raping and killing Fleischli.
 Crucial evidence came from two previously convicted fellow inmates, John Del Frate and Edward Fink, who claimed to have heard Thompson admit while in jail to the rape and murder.